Table of Contents

 indefinite article (a and an)

-These articles are used when we refer to something general or unspecific.
-They help introduce a noun for the first time or when the listener doesn’t know which particular item we mean.
+These articles refer to something general or unspecific.
+They introduce a noun for the first time or when the listener doesn’t know the exact item being mentioned.

 - She adopted a puppy from the shelter.